Ukrainian President visits Scranton Army Ammunition Plant

-Ukrainian President, Volodymyr O. Zelenskyy and Rich Hansen, the Commander's Representative for the Scranton Army Ammunition Plant, observe furnace process at the Scranton Army Ammunition Plant in Scranton, Pa., September 22, 2024.
-Ukrainian President Zelensky met with a U.S. delegation and toured the Scranton Army Ammunition Plant in Scranton.
+Senator for Pennsylvania, Bob Casey, speaks with Ukrainian President, Volodymyr O. Zelenskyy, about U.S. Army modernization efforts to increase production levels of 155MM rounds while at the Scranton Army Ammunition Plant in Scranton, Pa., September 22, 2024.
 (U.S. Army photo by Sgt.
 1st Class Curt Loter)

 |Date Taken: